Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 Day 2

 The toughest section usually leads over Warmiwañusqa.
-The ascent is physically demanding, and the descent requires concentration and stable knees.
+The ascent is physically demanding, the descent requires concentration and stable knees.

 Day 3